 Note: Put your climate control system in recirculated air mode to prevent exhaust fumes from entering the vehicle.
-See Climate Control (page 99).
+See Climate Control (page 86).

 Follow these guidelines if you have a need for recreational (RV) towing.
 An example of recreational towing would be towing your vehicle behind a motorhome.
-These guidelines are to make sure you do not damage the transmission during towing.
+We designed these guidelines to prevent damage to your transmission.